Identify your learning needs.

 Build a study plan.

-- Establish learning objectives based on your learning needs.
-You may want to concentrate on the content that you are least familiar with, or study each area in relation to its weight on the test.
-Review the heavily weighted subject areas because they will comprise a greater portion of your score.
+- Focus on the content that you are least familiar with or study each area based on its test weight.
 Become familiar with the generic names of drugs used in treatment.
-ONCC uses generic names, not brand names, on tests.
+ONCC does not use brand names on tests.